-We are pleased to introduce our new re-engineered and re-tooled atom board.
-Our atom board is based on the Bohr model.
+We are pleased to introduce our new re-engineered and re-tooled atom board that is now being manufactured at the Nienhuis plant in the Netherlands.
+The ETC atom board is based on the Bohr model.

 The Bohr model depicts the atom as a small, positively charged nucleus surrounded by electrons that travel in circular orbits around the nucleus, this is similar in structure to the solar system, but with electrostatic forces providing attraction, rather than gravity.
 Because of its simplicity, and its correct results for systems, the Bohr model is used to introduce students to quantum mechanics.

 Students will be able to build the models of every known element on the periodic table and perform various "what if" scenarios.
 We are now featuring our individual beads colored in red, blue and green.
 Each working set of beads includes 100 beads of each color, in individual clear boxes, for a total of 300 beads.

 You can find information on how to implement the complete line of ETC Montessori Chemistry Curriculum by following the link here.